camunda/camunda-docs/docs/self-managed/setup/deploy/local/c8run.md

 ## Shut down C8Run

-To shut down C8Run and end all running processes, run `./shutdown.sh` from the C8Run directory.
+To shut down C8Run and end all running processes, run `./shutdown.sh` (or `.\c8run.exe stop` on Windows) from the C8Run directory.